Skip to main content

 This would require a fundamental shift in the way that we think about corporate wellness.
 Instead of focusing on cost containment and risk reduction, we would need to prioritize the empowerment of individuals to take control of their own health.

 This would involve providing them with the tools and resources they need to understand their own biology, to make informed decisions about their health, and to access personalized care when they need it.
-This is a far more ambitious goal than simply encouraging employees to get their annual check-up, but it is one that holds the potential to transform the of our society.
+This is a far more ambitious goal than simply encouraging employees to get their annual check-up, but it is one that holds the potential to transform the health and well-being of our society.

 Table 2 ∞ A Proposed Framework for Ethically Sound Wellness Initiatives